-- Problem 3 (15 points) In the field of social networks, scientists often look for groups of highly connected people.
+Problem 3 (20 points) In the field of social networks, scientists often look for groups of highly connected people.
 Here is one way to define such a group.
 In a undirected, unweighted graph G = (V, E), we say that a subset S is complete if every pair of nodes in S is connected by an edge in E. Given a graph G and an integer k, the Completeness problem asks whether G contains a complete subset of size at least k.
-Prove that VERTEX COVER \leq_P COMPLETENESS.
-Do so without using the transitive property of reductions, i.e., without using some intermediate problem X where VERTEX COVER $\leq_P X$ and $X \leq_P$ COMPLETENESS. - Problem 4 (20 points) Here is the correct version of what I wanted to assign as Problem 3 in Homework 5.
-There are many ways to formulate the cost of a secondary structure for an RNA molecule.
+Prove that Vertex Cover \leq_P Completeness.
+Do so without using the transitive property of reductions, i.e., without using some intermediate problem K where Vertex Cover K0 and K1 K2 Completeness.

+Problem 4 (10 points) There are many ways to formulate the cost of a secondary structure for an RNA molecule.
 In class, we defined the cost as the number of matching base pairs in the secondary structure and sought to maximise this quantity.
 Here is another approach.
 Suppose S is a secondary structure for an RNA molecule $b_1b_2...b{n-1}b_n$ that obeys all the rules we described in class.
-We define a gap as a maximal, consecutive sequences of indices that do not appear in S. More formally, a gap is a subsequence

-$b_k b{k+1} \dots b{m-1} b_m$ where for every $k \leq l \leq m b_l$, is not matched with any other base in S but both b{k-1} and b{m+1} are matched in S (not necessarily with each other).
+We define a gap as a maximal, consecutive sequences of indices that do not appear in S. More formally, a gap is a subsequence $b_kb{k+1}...b{m-1}b_m$ where for every $k \le l \le m$ b_l , is not matched with any other base in S but both b{k-1} and b{m+1} are matched in S (not necessarily with each other).
 The length of the gap is m-k+1.
-Define the cost of S as the sum of the squares of the1 lengths of the gaps.
+Define the cost of S as the sum of the lengths of the gaps.
 See Figure 1 for an illustration.
-Devise a recurrence relation to minimise this quantity.
-If you can derive the recurrence clearly from first principles (as we did in class), this derivation will serve as the proof of correctness.
-I am not asking you to devise an algorithm to evaluate this recurrence.
-Hint: One recurrence may not be sufficient.
+Develop an algorithm to find a secondary structure to minimise this quantity.
+Hint: Note that this problem is worth only 10 points, so it must be easy.

 Figure 1: An illustration of gaps in an RNA secondary structure.
 To understand what we mean by a gap being maximal, consider the orange sequence AGC at the top.
 It is not a gap since it is a part of the sequence AGCA, which is maximal and matches our definition of a gap, consequently.
 There are four gaps of length one (light blue, in the centre), one gap of length two (red, at the bottom), one gap of length four (orange, at the top), and two gaps of length six (dark blue and purple, on the left and right, respectively.)
-The total cost of this secondary structure is $96 = 4 \times 1^2 + 2^2 + 4^2 + 2 \times 6^2$.
+The total cost of this secondary structure is $22 = 4 \times 1 + 2 + 4 + 2 \times 6$.